Watch this video to discover how Bank On Yourself lets you fire your banker!

 Note: Excess unpaid policy loans can cause a policy to lapse with potential tax consequences.
 So work closely with your Professional to make sure you avoid this happening.

 Learn how to find a Bank On Yourself Professional who can help you set up and use your plan to maximize growth and minimize any taxes.

 Click for answer 5) How is it possible for your policy to continue growing even on the money you’ve borrowed from it?

 When you borrow from your policy, the money doesn’t actually come directly from your policy.
 It comes from the company’s general fund, because all the cash value of all the policies is pooled together.

 It works the same way in the opposite direction: the payments you make on your life insurance loans and the loan interest you pay don’t go back directly into your policy; they go where they came from – back into the company’s general fund.

 The company applies your payments of principal to reduce your loan balance.
 Then, at the end of each year, the company looks at their income from all sources, including the loan interest you paid, and they look at their expenses and the death claims they paid out.

-If their results are better than the worst-case scenario they projected, they pay a dividend to all the policy owners – assuming it’s a dividend-paying company, which is what the Bank on Yourself Authorized Advisors use.
-Learn where to find a Bank On Yourself Authorized Advisor who knows which companies have policies with ALL the features required to maximize the power of this concept.
+If their results are better than the worst-case scenario they projected, they pay a dividend to all the policy owners – assuming it’s a dividend-paying company, which is what the Bank On Yourself Professionals use.
+Learn where to find a Bank On Yourself Professional who knows which companies have policies with ALL the features required to maximize the power of this concept.